grafana/mimir/docs/sources/mimir/operators-guide/reference-http-api/index.md

 - **Microservices mode**: Each service exposes its own endpoints.
 - **Monolithic mode**: The Grafana Mimir instance exposes all API endpoints.
 - **Read-Write mode**: The component services are exposed on the endpoint that they are contained within.
-Either Mimir-Read, Mimir-Write, or Mimir backend.
+Either Mimir read, Mimir write, or Mimir backend.
 Refer to [Deployment modes]({{< relref "../architecture/deployment-modes/index.md" >}}) for the grouping of components.

 ## Endpoints